theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.8.1
+- Possible fix for time parsing\calculations on the @time tag

 ## Version 0.8
 - Sub-quests can now be hidden
 - Added new "!" marker to indicate new quests - the GM can manually mark a quest as "updated\new" and the updated status will be automatically added when an objective is checked\unchecked or an objective is un-hidden